-Catholic diocese says gay and trans people can't be baptized or receive communion
+Catholic diocese says gay and trans people can't be baptized or receive Communion

 Shopping

-A Catholic diocese in Michigan has been thrust into the national spotlight after its guidance on transgender members and those in same-sex relationships was
+A Catholic diocese in Michigan has been thrust into the national spotlight after a prominent priest and author shared its guidance on transgender members and

 More in www.nbcnews.com